caltechlibrary/newt/newt.1.md

 The routes are held in CSV file with the following columns

 req_path
-: This is the URL path to watch for incoming requests, it may be a literal path or one containing variable declarations used in forming a api URL call.
+: This is the URL path to watch for incoming requests, it may be a literal path or one containing variable declarations used in forming a API URL call.

 req_method
 : This is the HTTP method to listen for.
 Maybe "GET", "POST", "PUT", "PATCH" or "DELETE"